Physician Assistant (PHAS)

 PHAS 6030.
 Behavioral Medicine Clinical Rotation.
 (4 Credits)

-This Behavioral Medicine clinical rotation will provide application of knowledge and skills from the didactic year to evaluation and management of patients with mental health diseases and conditions that occur in the practice of psychiatric and behavioral medicine, to include acute, emergent, and chronic disorders, in patient populations across the life span including children, adolescents, adults, and the elderly.
+This Behavioral Medicine clinical rotation will provide application of knowledge and skills from the didactic year to evaluation and management of patients with behavioral and mental health conditions to include acute, and chronic disorders in adult patient population.
 This rotation may be inpatient, outpatient, or a combination of both.

 PHAS 6035.
 Surgical Medicine Clinical Rotation.
 (4 Credits)

-This Surgical Medicine clinical rotation is designed to allow the student exposure to a wide variety of surgical problems.
-Students will participate in pre-operative, intra-operative, and post-operative care of patients, from adolescent to adult and elderly, in an office, surgical, and/or hospital setting.
-This rotation will provide application of knowledge and skills from the didactic year to pre-operative, intra-operative, and post-operative evaluation and management of surgical patients with acute and chronic diseases.
+This Surgical Medicine clinical rotation is designed to allow the student exposure to a wide variety of surgical conditions.
+This rotation will provide application of knowledge and skills from the didactic year to evaluation and management of surgical patients with acute and chronic conditions.
+Students will participate in pre-operative, intra-operative, and post-operative care of adult patients in an outpatient, surgical, and/or inpatient setting.

 PHAS 6040.
 Emergency Medicine Clinical Rotation.
 (4 Credits)

 This Emergency Medicine clinical rotation will provide application of knowledge and skills from the didactic year to evaluation and management of patients with diseases and conditions who present to hospital-based emergency departments.
-You will evaluate, triage, develop differential diagnoses, and procedural and medical management for patients of all ages with urgent and emergent medical or surgical conditions.
+Care will focus on evaluation and procedural and medical management of adult patients with acute and emergent conditions.

 PHAS 6045.
 Elective Clinical Rotation I. (4 Credits)

 This elective rotation is designed to provide students hands-on clinical exposure and experiences to build upon basic medical knowledge and competencies.
 Students may be assigned a specialty or a general area of medical practice to gain reinforcement of clinical acumen.
-Students will refine skills in performing the history and exam, ordering and interpreting diagnostic tests, and developing treatment plans.
-Elective rotations require a case presentation at completion.
-All logging requirements continue.
+Students will refine skills in obtaining medical histories, performing physical exams, ordering and interpreting diagnostic tests, and developing treatment plans in the elective setting.

 PHAS 6050.
 Elective Clinical Rotation II.
 (4 Credits)

 This elective rotation is designed to provide students hands-on clinical exposure and experiences to build upon basic medical knowledge and competencies.
 Students may be assigned a specialty or a general area of medical practice to gain reinforcement of clinical acumen.
-Students will refine skills in performing the history and exam, ordering and interpreting diagnostic tests, and developing treatment plans.
-Elective rotations require a case presentation at completion.
-All logging requirements continue.
+Students will refine skills in obtaining medical histories, performing physical exams, ordering and interpreting diagnostic tests, and developing treatment plans in the elective setting.

 PHAS 6100.
 Summative Assessment.
 (2 Credits)